canonical/microcloud/doc/how-to/shutdown_machine.md

 You can also temporarily move all instances on a machine to another cluster member by using cluster evacuation, then restore them after you restart.
 This method can live-migrate eligible instances; instances that cannot be live-migrated are automatically stopped and restarted.
 See: {ref}`lxd:cluster-evacuate` for more information.

-## Enforce services shutdown and restart order
+## Enforce components shutdown and restart order

-During the shutdown process of a MicroCloud cluster member, the LXD service must stop _before_ the MicroCeph and MicroOVN services.
+During the shutdown process of a MicroCloud cluster member, the LXD component must stop _before_ the MicroCeph and MicroOVN components.
 At restart, the LXD service must start _after_ MicroCeph and MicroOVN.
 This order ensures that LXD does not run into issues due to unavailable storage or networking services.

 To enforce this shutdown and restart order, create a configuration file in each cluster member's `/etc/systemd/system/snap.lxd.daemon.service.d` directory to override the behavior of `snap.lxd.daemon.service`.
 To simplify creating the directory and configuration file, you can copy and paste the following commands into each cluster member: